developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/setup/index.md

 <img style="height:350px" src="01_datawedge_launcher.png"/>
 <br>

 On newly installed devices, the DataWedge Profiles screen similar to the image below appears, showing the three included (visible) Profiles.
 White text indicates enabled Profiles.
-Also shown is a fourth, disabled Profile (grey text).
+Also shown is a fourth, disabled Profile (grey text) that's not present out-of-the-box.
 <img style="height:350px" src="01a_ProfilesScreen.png"/>

 **Note**: If DataWedge had been opened previously, it will reopen to the last used screen.
 If necessary, press BACK until the Profiles screen appears.